HOLLYWOOD ACTORS IN THE HOUSE

 A favorite one of mine, “Operation Petticoat”, was the fantasy story about a World War II submarine full of misfits and stranded women officers.
 It starred Tony Curtis and Cary Grant!
 Neglected maintenance caused a last minute paint supply to be used to create a Pink Color to the hull.
 My dad was the MP that had to run down Curtis after he stole a pig from a local farmer.
 The animal was to be used for a luau held on board the sub.
 Operation Pig Boat?

 I best remember dad taking me several times to a famous Hollywood restaurant called the Brown Derby.
-It was where many movie executives and actors hung out.
-Many of them were known to him.
+It was where many movie executives and actors hung out and many of them were known to him.
 It was just another part of my meeting icons of the Silver Screen.
 To add to it all, some of the best burgers you ever ate were served there.

 The original Brown Derby was the name of a restaurant chain in Los Angeles, California.
 The first and most famous of these was shaped like a man’s derby hat, an iconic image that became synonymous with the Golden Age of Hollywood.

 As time went on, Hollywood life for him began to fade.
 I don’t know when he made his last movie.
 After 45 parts or so in various flicks, he called it quits.
 I never desired to follow in his footsteps.
 The same was true for my brother or sisters.
-It was, and still is, a very difficult business, to say the least.
+It was, and still is, a very difficult business to become successful in, to say the least.

 He had a few opportunities to achieve fame, but they were fleeting.
 Being more of a “character actor” was his lot in life.
 He looked the part, but more established actors bumped him from starring roles.